brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 The analyst examined the malware sample to identify its origin and potential impact on the network.

+### Shadow Web
+**Definition:**
+A more hidden and restricted layer beneath the Dark Web, often associated with highly illegal or secretive content and networks.

+**Example Usage:**
+Investigators found communication channels linked to organized crime groups on the Shadow Web.

 ### Shellcode
 **Definition:**